 Pay equity is a method of eliminating gender and race discrimination when establishing and maintaining wages.
-Still today, many workers are separated into various jobs which are historically underpaid because of the gender and race of those occupying these positions.
+Still today, many workers are separated into various jobs which are historically underpaid because of their gender or race.

-Pay equity laws have been in existence for decades, but over the past few years, states and local municipalities have begun to closely examine their laws in an effort to close the gender pay gap.
-Nearly all states have equal pay laws, but many were enacted some time ago and lack any emphasis on discriminatory pay practices for workers.
-As a result, states and cities are revising their current practices.
-California, New York, Maryland and Massachusetts are examples of states that have recently strengthened their laws.
-But even as momentum picks up at the state and local levels, movement on a federal level lags behind.
+Federal pay equity laws have been in existence for decades, but over the past few years, states and local municipalities have begun to closely examine their own laws in an effort to close the gender pay gap.
+Nearly all states have equal pay laws, but many were enacted some time ago and lack any emphasis on discriminatory pay practices.
+California, New York, Maryland and Massachusetts are examples of states that have strengthened their laws, and in September 2019, Alabama became the 49th state to adopt equal pay legislation (Mississippi is the only holdout).
+But even as momentum picks up at the state and local levels, movement on the federal level lags behind.

-Here’s an overview of the changes being made at the state and local level:
+Here’s an overview of the changes being made at state and local levels:

 - Eliminate salary-history inquiries.